FlorianRKF-Weber/-structured-and-persuasive-case-solutions-from-law-students/readme.md

 If you use the data, cite the following publication:

 Florian Weber,Thiemo Wambsganss, Seyed Parsa Neshaei and Matthias Soellner.
 2023.
-"Modeling structured persuasive writing of case solutions in German law courses to support students in legal education".
+"Structured Persuasive Writing Support in Legal Education: A Model and Tool for German Legal Case Solutions".
 In: Findings of the Association for Computational Linguistics: ACL 2023.
 Toronto, Canada.